RatanCore/arduino-7segment-counter/README.md

 ## How to Use
 1. Connect the circuit as shown above.
-2. Upload the arduino_code file to your Arduino.
+2. Upload the arduino_code.txt file to your Arduino.
 3. The display will start counting from 0 to 9 repeatedly.

 ## Features